vjoel/fsdb/README.md

     ```

     This guarantees that, if the object at the path is still `[1, 2, 3]`
-  at the time of the #edit call, the value returned by the transaction will be
+  at the time of the `edit` call, the value returned by the transaction will be
   4.

-    Simply put, #edit allows exclusive write access to the object at the path
+    Simply put, `edit` allows exclusive write access to the object at the path
   for the duration of the block.
 Other threads or processes that use FSDB
   methods to read or write the object will be blocked for the duration of the
   transaction.
-There is also #browse, which allows read access shared by any
+There is also `browse`, which allows read access shared by any
-  number of threads and processes, and #replace, which also allows exclusive
+  number of threads and processes, and `replace`, which also allows exclusive
-  write access like #edit.
-The differences between #replace and #edit are:
+  write access like `edit`.
+The differences between `replace` and `edit` are:

-  - #replace's block must return the new value, whereas #edit's block must
+  - `replace`'s block must return the new value, whereas `edit`'s block must
     operate (destructively) on the block argument to produce the new value.
-    (The new value in #replace's block can be a modification of the old value,
+    (The new value in `replace`'s block can be a modification of the old value,
     or an entirely different object.)

-  - #replace yields `nil` if there is no preexisting object, whereas #edit
+  - `replace` yields `nil` if there is no preexisting object, whereas `edit`
-    calls #default_edit (which by default calls #object_missing, which by
+    calls `default_edit` (which by default calls `object_missing`, which by
     default throws MissingObjectError).

-  - #edit is useless over a drb connection, since is it operating on a
+  - `edit` is useless over a drb connection, since is it operating on a
     Marshal.dump-ed copy.
-Use #replace with drb.
+Use `replace` with drb.

     You can delete an object from the database (and the file system) with the
-  #delete method, which returns the object.
-Also, #delete can take a block,
+  `delete` method, which returns the object.
+Also, `delete` can take a block,
   which can examine the object and abort the transaction to prevent deletion.
   (The delete transaction has the same exclusion semantics as edit and
   replace.)

-    The #fetch and #insert methods are aliased with `[ ]` and
+    The `fetch` and `insert` methods are aliased with `[ ]` and
   `[ ]=`.

     When the object at the path specified in a transaction does not exist in the
   file system, the different transaction methods behave differently:

-  - #browse calls #default_browse, which, in Database's implementation, calls
+  - `browse` calls `default_browse`, which, in Database's implementation, calls
     object_missing, which raises Database::MissingObjectError.

-  - #edit calls #default_edit, which, in Database's implementation, calls
+  - `edit` calls `default_edit`, which, in Database's implementation, calls
     object_missing, which raises Database::MissingObjectError.

-  - #replace and #insert (and #[]) ignore any missing file.
+  - `replace` and `insert` (and #[]) ignore any missing file.

-  - #delete does nothing (if you want, you can detect the fact that the
+  - `delete` does nothing (if you want, you can detect the fact that the
     object is missing by checking for nil in the block argument).

-  - #fetch calls #default_fetch, which, in Database's implementation, returns
+  - `fetch` calls `default_fetch`, which, in Database's implementation, returns
     nil.

     Transactions can be nested.
 However, the order in which objects are locked